jjweimer/jjweimer/README.md

 Here are a few things I've worked on:
 - Built Synthetic Models of Afghanistan to better understand the effects of U.S. Intervention
-- Competed in Rubik's Cube competitions and reached a rating of 11th in the world
 - Forecasted prices of stocks like AAPL, TSLA, and GME
+- Competed in Rubik's Cube competitions and achieved a rating of 11th in the world

 You can learn more about me at [my website](https://www.joshweimer.com/) or connect with me [on LinkedIn](https://www.linkedin.com/in/josh-weimer/)!